 Things to Consider When Visiting Montreal

-If you’re planning a visit to Montreal, there are a few things you should know about before exploring the city.
-From how to get around to the best time to visit Montreal, and finding a place to stay, we’ve got you covered with these essential facts about Montreal!
+From getting around to the best time to visit Montreal, and finding a place to stay, we’ve got you covered with the following facts and tips about Montreal!

 General Information About Montreal

 Montreal is a city made up of different areas or “boroughs” – each with its own unique vibes.
-Geographically speaking, Montreal is located along the St Lawrence River, about 6 hours driving from Toronto.
+Geographically speaking, Montreal is located along the St Lawrence River, about a 6 hours drive from Toronto.

 Best Time to Visit Montreal

-If you want snow globe worthy north pole vibes to duck into cafes, go skating and drink hot chocolate or visit all the museums, then winter is for you!
+If you want snow globe-worthy north pole vibes to duck into cafes, go skating and drink hot chocolate or visit all the museums, then winter is for you!

-And for those who aren’t quite sure what they want to do, spring & fall generally have decent enough weather to spend time outside.
+And for those who aren’t quite sure what they want to do, spring and fall usually have decent enough weather to spend time outside.

 Getting Around Montreal

 If you’re staying in the heart of Downtown Montreal then you have quite a few options.
 You can walk to a lot of places first and foremost which is great!

-In case you’re staying a little further out – maybe closer to the airport – you’ll still be connected to the downtown core by bus or by train but the traffic can prove to be a little bit frustrating.
+In case you’re staying a little further out – maybe closer to the airport – you’ll still be connected to the downtown core by bus or by train, but the traffic can prove to be a little bit frustrating.

 Where to Stay in Montreal